robbestad/tictactoe/README.md

 -------------
 The code is released under non-commercial BSD (http://opensource.org/licenses/BSD-3-Clause), which means you're free to fork it, develop and release new versions for non-commercial use.
 I reserve the commercial use of this game, which means that if any commercial entity wants to put up this game on their portal, they must acquire a commercial license from me.

-Notice: This game includes jQuery MsgBox.
-If you want to use this you need a license from Eduardo Daniel Sada (http://codecanyon.net/item/jquery-msgbox/92626?ref=aeroalquimia)

 Fork or play
 -------------
 I welcome forks, and would be delighted to hear from anyone who decide to create a new version of the game.